 - LED Quality

 One major thing to look for if reading any lantern review is complaints about LEDs burning out quickly or being non functional on arrival.
 There is a big difference in the quality of LEDs in some cases.
 Unfortunately it can be very difficult to tell by just reading a description.
 I know that our household has had a very difficult time finding 12V LED standard base light bulbs that last for any major length of time.
-Sellers such as Amazon are generally good about taking back bulbs or lanterns that are not up to standard.

 - Size Of Lantern